3DStreamingToolkit/docs-3dstk/index.md

 ### 3. Sample server and client applications

 We strongly recommend running out pre-built samples for server and clients, before attempting to integrate the plugin into a new application.
-This will ensure that the network configuration is running properly.
+This will ensure the network configuration is running properly.

 Any local or remote server machine that will be used for rendering and streaming, must have the following prerequisites:
-•	The target machine must run Windows 10 or Windows Server 2016 and must have a compatible Nvidia GPU that can run Nvencode.
+* The target machine must run Windows 10 or Windows Server 2016 and must have a compatible Nvidia GPU that can run Nvencode.
-•	x64 Visual C++ Redistributable for Visual Studio 2015
+* x64 Visual C++ Redistributable for Visual Studio 2015

 > NOTE: you can use a non-Nvidia GPU for testing as it will automatically switch to software encoding, however, we do not recommend using that in production as the latency and FPS will be greatly affected.